OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "version": The SSL/TLS version used
 * "notbefore": The NotBefore field from the TLS certificate
 * "notafter": The NotAfter field from the TLS certificate
+* "ja3": The JA3 fingerprint consisting of both a JA3 hash and a JA3 string

+JA3 must be enabled in the Suricata config file (set 'app-layer.protocols.tls.ja3-fingerprints' to 'yes').

 In addition to this, custom logging also allows the following fields: